new-mikha/HG-UV79/README.md

 set up how to switch between the modifiable bands, normally it should be one of the side buttons.

-The modifiable band has this status symbols:
+The modifiable band has these status symbols:

-- `R` - scramble indicator (not sure what's that)
+- `R` - scramble indicator (not sure what that is).
 - `H`, `M`, `L` - high, medium, low output power levels.
-- `+` or `-` signs - when positive or negative frequency differences are on (not sure what's that)
+- `+` or `-` signs - when positive or negative frequency differences are on (not sure what that is).
 - `CTC` - [CTCCS](https://www.google.com/search?q=CTCSS) indicator.
 - `DCS` - [DCS](https://en.wikipedia.org/wiki/Squelch#DCS) indicator.
 - `W`/`N` - broadband mode, wide and narrow respectively.
 See